 BEST THINGS TO DO DURING SPRING IN THE REDWOODS

 Bald Hills Rd is another fantastic driving experience in the park.
-Along this road you will pass by trail access to Tall Tree Groves, another of my favorite hikes in Redwood National and State Parks (you need a gate key from the visitors center).
-From here you will continue up a steep road to a beautiful open view of rolling hills, meadows, and the pacific ocean in the distance.
+Along this road you will pass by trail access to Tall Tree Groves, another of my favorite hikes in Redwood National and State Parks (you will need to reserve a permit online).
+From here you will continue up a steep road to a beautiful open view of rolling hills, meadows, and the Pacific Ocean in the distance.
 Definitely save this one for a nice weather day for the best visibility.

 DEATH VALLEY NATIONAL PARK